 2019 saw the world premiere of Tmesis for Symphony Orchestra, performed by the BBCSO at the Dubai Opera House at the BBC Proms Opening night and was excited to be commissioned by the London Symphony Orchestra again to perform Tuqus for multi ability orchestra conducted by Sir Simon Rattle which was shortlisted for an Ivor Composer Award in 2020, a London Sinfonietta commission and a piece for Studio Dan, commissioned by the MusikProtokol festival in Gratz.

-In 2020/21, while working on Woman at Point Zero, Bushra was co-commissioned by Orchestre de Chambre de Paris and Opéra Orchestre National Montpellier to write a concertino for Taegum and orchestra, performed by Hyelim Kim.
-Later in 2021, she was commissioned by YCAT (Young Concert Artists Trust) to write for string quartet (Adelphi Quartet), two pieces for the Aldeburgh Festival (Percussion concerto and string quartet) and a Research and Development project with the University of Sheffield and Manchester Camerata (to be announced!).
+In 2020/21, while working on Woman at Point Zero, Bushra was co-commissioned by Orchestre de Chambre de Paris and Opéra Orchestre National Montpelier to write a concertino for Taegum and orchestra, performed by Hyelim Kim.
+Later in 2021, she was commissioned by YCAT (Young Concert Artists Trust) and Cosman-Keller Art and Music Trust to write for string quartet (Adelphi Quartet), two pieces for the Aldeburgh Festival (Percussion concerto and string quartet) Her residency as a composer at LOD continues with a major new work exploring grief, in partnership with Manchester Camerata and the Mozart scholar Simon O’Keefe (University of Sheffield) using Mozart’s unfinished Requiem as found material.
 Bushra was one of the main featured composers for the Aldeburgh Festival in June 2022.

-2023 will expect a world premiere of Rostan, Rastan and Rast-Kara in May 2023 for Faraz Eshghi on Kamanche and string quartet co-commissioned by Solem Quartet and Norwich and Norfolk Festival and is working on another string quartet for the Amsterdam-based Dudok Quartet (more soon!)
+2023 saw a world premiere of Rostan, Rastan and Rast-Kara in May 2023 for Faraz Eshghi on Kamanche and string quartet co-commissioned by Solem Quartet and Norwich and Norfolk Festival and is working on another string quartet for the Amsterdam-based Dudok Quartet to give its world premiere as part of String Quartet Biennial Amsterdam.

 Bushra enjoys teaching composition at all levels.
 Research areas include contemporary composition, cross-arts and cross cultural collaborations and the integration of composition and improvisation.
 She currently teaches at Royal College of Music Junior Department.
 She has also mentored on young composer schemes including Tŷ Cerdd (Wales), National Concert Hall Ireland Creative Lab Programme and NonClassical Associate Composers Scheme (London) and is co-director of The Alternative Conservatoire.